IBM-Cloud/docs/services/DeploymentRiskAnalytics/create_criteria.md

 5. Click **Save**.

-## Creating code coverage criteria
+## Creating code coverage rules
 {: #DRA_criteria_codecoverage}

-1. Type a name and select a format.
+1. Type a description and select a format.

 2. Specify the percentage of code coverage that is required to be declared successful.